idaholab/TMAP8/doc/content/sqa/tmap8_sdd.md

 !template! item key=introduction
-Many of the phenomena related to tritium transport depend on the solutions of multiple physics models, which can be described by partial differential equations that provide spatially and temporally varying values of solution variables.
+Many of the phenomena related to tritium transport depend on the solutions of multiple physics models, which can be described by partial differential equations that provide spatially- and temporally-varying values of solution variables.
 These models for individual physics often depend on each other. {{app}} relies on the MOOSE framework to solve these physics models, accounting for the couplings that may occur between them.
 This document describes the system design of {{app}}.
 !template-end!